Resume Tips

 TECHNICAL (FOR IT PMS)

-SDLC, API Integration, Cloud Migration (AWS/Azure), SaaS Implementation, Cybersecurity Fundamentals
+SDLC, API Integration, Cloud Migration (AWS or Azure), SaaS Implementation, Cybersecurity Fundamentals

 STAKEHOLDER MANAGEMENT